Fear is not my future

 We also have a need to feel psychologically safe in our relationships, with God, ourselves and others.
 Fear is a major barrier to safety but when we know that we have a kind God who believes the best about us and is unmovable, we can allow ourselves to relax into his love and experience the transformation he gives as we bring our real, unfiltered selves.

 We are all on the journey of learning to love unconditionally.
 Journey signifies movement and action.
 There must be a desire to change coupled with actions taken to recognise where we are, receive feedback, have honest conversations and work with God, ourselves and our loved ones to live out that change.
-Let us be gracious towards one another because change is hard and we will make mistakes along the way.

 If you missed the first two posts in this series, I would recommend reading them to understand the context of this post.